sph2sail/ficam-pacs/pages/pacs_procurements.md

 - Organize requirements into clear categories (e.g., technical, performance, and operational) to help stakeholder's give targeted feedback.

 <i class="fa fa-check-square-o"></i> &nbsp;**8.
 Release a Request for Information (RFI) to potential service providers**
-- Create and issue an RFI to vendors that requests detailed qualifications and capabilities against PACS/E-PACS requirements.
+- Create and issue an RFI to vendors that requests specific qualifications and capabilities against PACS/E-PACS requirements.

 <i class="fa fa-check-square-o"></i> &nbsp;**9.
 Submit an IT funding proposal following your agency's budgetary process**